 Pam says she came to see that her absent father and her childhood faith both played a role in her tendency to date older men.
 “My family comes from a heavily Christian background, and the idea is that you should find a male to take care of you,” she explains.
 “There were all these traditional gender roles.
 I think, deep down, I thought if I found someone older, they’d be able to take care of me.
 Now, I think many of these men were predators.”

 The first time Amanda ever ghosted someone it was, fittingly, Halloween.
 It was 2013, and she’d been feeling for a while that a friendship had become abusive and codependent.
 So, she “decided to never respond to her again,” she says.
 “The outcome was what I wanted, which was her out of my life — full stop, period.
 But it was so scary because I’d never cut somebody off like that before.”

-By 2015, Amanda realized that ghosting was becoming a habit, now in her romantic relationships.
+By 2015, Amanda realised that ghosting was becoming a habit, now in her romantic relationships.
 “I was going on a lot of dates, and a lot of the time I was just like, ‘Nah,’” the 30-year-old says.
 “But usually it was mutual ghosting.”

 “Ghosting gets a bad rap, but, to me, it’s not bad,” she continues.
 “Because it’s almost always done out of self-respect.
 As a society, we’ve built up this almost moral obligation to others.
 But I’m a Black woman in society and no one has ever felt a moral obligation to respect me.”